Time Evolution Operators In Physics

 A^H(t+Δt)A^H(t)+(tt+Δt(t)dt)A^H(t)=(1+(tt+Δt(t)dt))A^H(t)

-making it be exact in the limit.
+Once again it is exact in the limit.

 A^H(t+Δt)=limn(1+(tt+Δt(t)dt)1n)nA^h(t)